hillbrad/U2FReviews/README.md

 There is funny stuff going on with how the several of these I have present their attestation.
 Every time the device is registered, they generate a unique device name as part of the certificate.
 This has the upside of not presenting a cross-domain tracking identifier, but it tells me that the attestation private key is in the device somewhere. (or it may be generating a new random attestation key and cert every time, I don't recall)  Anyway, they seem fine for consumer use - I've used one I leave installed in my monitor's USB hub on a daily basis for almost a year now.
 But I wouldn't recommend these if you care about checking attestations.

+*Additional comments from Harald Wagener:*

+The housing plastics are so soft that putting them on a keyring broke the hole left for that purpose.
+Even the small threaded loop that is shipped with the key will saw through the housing body over time.

 --------------

 ## <a name="plugup"></a> Plug-Up Card Key